gem/oq-engine/doc/adv-manual/common-mistakes.rst

    computing hazard statistics with lots of sites and realizations, since by increasing this parameter the tasks will contain less sites.

-Notice that if the number of ``concurrent_tasks`` is too big the performance will get worse and the data transfer will increase: at a certain point the calculation will fail because rabbitmq will run out of memory.
+Notice that if the number of ``concurrent_tasks`` is too big the performance will get worse and the data transfer will increase: at a certain point the calculation will run out of memory.
 I have seen this to happen when generating tens of thousands of tasks.
 Again, it is best not to touch this parameter unless you know what you are doing.

+NB: depending on the calculator and on the engine version, the effect of this parameter can be counter-intuitive.
+For instance starting from engine 3.8 in classical calculations the parameter is used to determine the value ``maxweight=total_weight_of_the_sources / concurrent_tasks``.
+Light sources (i.e. with weight < ``maxweigh``) are processed as is, while heavy sources are split first, and they produce subtasks.
+This means that a large value of ``concurrent_tasks`` produces a small value of ``maxweight``, i.e. it increases the number of heavy sources and thus the number of split sources; more splitting means more memory used.
+So in order to reduce the memory occupation while computing the PoEs, it may be useful to reduce ``concurrent_tasks``, contrarily to what happens during the calculation of the statistics.
+Yet another reason not to set this parameter unless you are forced to.

 .. _equivalent distance approximation: equivalent_distance_approximation.rst
 .. _rupture radius: https://github.com/gem/oq-engine/blob/master/openquake/hazardlib/source/point.py